Here are some of the recent successes and achievements of the Trust and its colleagues...

 • Two Estates and Facilities Management colleagues at Derbyshire Healthcare NHS Foundation Trust have received their degrees in Mechanical Engineering at Sheffield Hallam University – capping a stunning rise up through the organisation since starting as apprentices.
 Jordan Yates, now Head of Estates from Boulton Moor in Derby, and Reuben Riley, now an Estates Officer from Derby city, both have worked their way up within the Trust whilst undertaking their undergraduate degrees.

-• Our Team Derbyshire Healthcare HEARTS (Honouring Exceptional and Really Terrific Staff) Awards aim to highlight the amazing kindness, compassion and excellence shown by colleagues over the last 12 months, to service users and each other.
+• Our Team Derbyshire Healthcare HEARTS (Honouring Exceptional and Really Terrific Staff) Awards aim to highlight the amazing kindness, compassion and excellence shown by colleagues, to service users and each other.
 Learn more about the most recent HEARTS award winners.